Best Treadmills for Your Home Gym Check Them Out

 Supports Weight Loss

 Research4 shows that protein supplements can help reduce BMI, waist circumference, and body fat when paired with a balanced diet.
-Higher-protein eating also boosts satiety and increases thermogenesis—the calories your body burns during digestion—making fat loss more manageable and sustainable.
+Higher-protein eating also boosts fullness and increases thermogenesis, or the calories your body burns during digestion.
+This makes fat loss more manageable and sustainable.

 Adequate protein intake during a calorie deficit helps preserve lean muscle, supporting a stronger and more efficient metabolism.
 Plus, a strong metabolism makes weight loss easier by increasing the number of calories your body burns both at rest and throughout the day.